-- Term of Notes 3, 5, or 7 years from issuance ("Maturity"). - Net Interest Yield to Investor 0.5% 3.0% per year.
-All interest shall be cumulative and non-compounded.
-Interest rate varies depending on term length and note option selected by investor. - RnR Yield Attributable to the Note 1% 1.5% per year, depending on note option selected by investors. - Interest will begin to accrue commencing on issuance of a Note. - Interest will be paid semi-annually in arrears, on July 15 and January 15 of each year.
-Payment will be pro-rated for partial period ownership. - The principal amount of the Notes will be paid in full on Maturity, together with accrued interest, if any.

-- The Notes will be unsecured.
+- All interest shall be cumulative and non-compounded. - Interest shall accrue commencing on issuance of Note. - Interest will be paid semi-annually in arrears, on July 15 and January 15 of each year.
+Payment will be pro-rated for partial period ownership. - The principal amount of the Notes will be paid in full on maturity, together with accrued, but unpaid interest, if any. - The Notes will be unsecured.
 The Company is the borrower and is legally obligated to repay the Notes.
-IQVF REIT is not the borrower and will have no legal obligation to repay the Notes. - The Company may take out mortgage loans in order to finance the purchase of certain Farmland Investments.
+Iroquois Valley REIT is not the borrower and will have no legal obligation to repay the Notes. - The Company may take out mortgage loans in order to finance the purchase of certain Farmland Investments.
 Such loans, if any, will likely be secured by the respective Farmland Investment, and will likely be senior to the interests of the Noteholders with respect to the particular Farmland Investment. - The Notes will not be guaranteed.